gardener/gardener/docs/extensions/controllerregistration.md

 * `Always`: Gardener will demand the deployment of the extension controller to seed clusters independent of whether it is actually required or not.
 This might be helpful if you want to add a new component/controller to all seed clusters by default.
 Another use-case is to minimize the durations until extension controllers are deployed and ready in case you have highly fluctuating seed clusters.

 Also, the `.spec.deployment.seedSelector` allows to specify a label selector for seed clusters.
-Only if it matches to the labels of a seed then it will be deployed to it.
+Only if it matches the labels of a seed then it will be deployed to it.
 Please note that a seed selector can only be specified for secondary controllers (`primary=false` for all `.spec.resources[]`).